 For most taxpayers, the tax deadline has passed and you have already filed your returns, but planning for next year can start now.
 Here are a few tips that you can do to make filing your next years tax return much easier, more organized, and less time consuming.

-- Consider Itemizing Your Deductions: If you normally claim the Standard Deduction, you may be able to reduce your tax liability if you itemize instead.
+If you normally claim the Standard Deduction, you may be able to reduce your tax liability if you itemize instead.
 If your Itemized Deductions generally fall just short of your Standard Deduction, you can bundle your deductions.
 For example, an early or extra mortgage payment or property tax payment could offer some tax savings as well as a planned donation to a charity.
 To see a complete list of items you can deduct, please refer to the Schedule A, Itemized Deduction instructions.
+The Tax Cuts and Job Act has now increased the standard deduction, so millions of taxpayers may be better off filing the standard deduction in the future, instead of itemizing their deductions.
 Note: The program will automatically select the better of the two deductions for you based on the information entered in your return.

 It is a good idea for you to keep up with IRS tax law changes, helpful tips, and IRS announcements all year to see how these changes could affect you come tax time.
 You can subscribe to IRS Tax Tips through IRS.gov or downloading the IRS2Go mobile app for your smartphone, tablet, or iPad.